seanfisk/mastering-eos/manual/remote_access/windows.rst

 There are a plethora of alternate VNC viewers available for Windows, many based on the same original RealVNC code.

-Each of `TigerVNC <http://tigervnc.org/>`_, `UltraVNC <http://www.uvnc.com/>`_, and `TightVNC <http://tightvnc.com/download.php>`_ offer relatively simple user interfaces with an appropriate amount of configuration options.
+`UltraVNC <http://www.uvnc.com/>`_ and `TigerVNC <http://tigervnc.org/>`_ offer relatively simple user interfaces with an appropriate amount of configuration options.
+If you don't like or are having trouble with TightVNC, give UltraVNC a try.

-`RealVNC Viewer <http://realvnc.com/download/viewer/>`_ is a free viewer, but requires registration.
+RealVNC `Viewer <http://realvnc.com/download/viewer/>`_ and `Viewer Plus <http://www.realvnc.com/download/viewerplus/>`_ are freeware viewers, but require registration.
 RealVNC also offers `RealVNC Viewer for Google Chrome <https://chrome.google.com/webstore/detail/vnc-viewer-for-google-chr/iabmpiboiopbgfabjmgeedhcmjenhbla?hl=en>`_, a free Google Chrome extension which does not require registration.

 MobaXterm_ is an all-in-one solution for SSH, SCP, VNC, RDP, and more.
 Since it is a unified product, it provides a smoother experience than a collection of standalone applications.
 However, because it includes much more capability, it can be difficult to configure.
 It is worth a try if your time spent on EOS warrants it.